Hashimoto Thyroid Disease: How Green Smoothies Helped My Recovery

 The practitioner may prescribe you the Autoimmune Protocol (AIP), which may help identify foods thyroid patients are sometimes reactive to, such as lectins in beans, or oxalates or goitrogens in greens.

 Two, the Internet-popularized idea that crucifers and greens (high in two anti-nutrients, goitrogens and oxalates) should be avoided, does not seem to have solid science underpinning it.
-It appears to be a theory, that has been spread mostly on the internet, and is not tested.
+It appears to be a theory that has been spread mostly on the internet without any tests to back it up.

 One of the reasons this theory is problematic is that some under-educated thyroid practitioners assume that an “anti-nutrient” is bad for you, and a growing body of evidence documents that, in fact, the “anti-nutrients” may be friends, with supporting roles in your health, rather than foes.